Thank God You're Here: Home media

 All series of the show have been released on DVD in Australia.
 Season 1 was released on 8 November 2006, Season 2 was released on 23 August 2007, Season 3 was released on 28 November 2007 and Season 4 was released on 5 November 2009.

 Streaming

-All series were released on Network 10's catch-up TV service 10Play in June and July 2020.
+All series were released on Network 10's catch-up service 10Play in June and July 2020.

 Board game

 In early December 2009, the "Thank God You're Here" board game was released.
 It contains 70 different scenarios which can be acted out in the home, in a similar format to the show.
 The board game is being distributed in selected stores only, including What's New.

-Possible revival

-In 2014, co-creator Rob Sitch said that a revival of the program was possible.